HEIC-to-JPEG-Dev/FileSyncToy/README.md

-# FreeFolderSync
+# File Sync ++

-A new Wnidows 11 file sync tool.
+A new Wnidows 10/11 file sync tool.

 #Design Principles

-FreeFolderSync is designed for a modern Windows, but with the ethos that everything is simple and editable, for example:
+File Sync ++ is designed for a modern Windows, but with the ethos that everything is simple and editable, for example:

 * Use of ini files.
 This allows editing, searching, diffing, merging, copying between machines, and to be easily readable to identify what information is stored for security and privacy.

 * Security.
-FreeFolderSync's files are stored in a common location (~Documents) and can optionaly be encrypted and compressed.
+File Sync ++'s files are stored in a common location (~Documents) and can optionaly be encrypted and compressed.
 This is an extension to ini files.

 #Progress

 We're still in planning.
-But our first task is to build a custom ini class that supports comments, compression, and encryption.
-We chose ini files for everything instead of database files because we wanted anyone to be able to see what was going on and to edit them outside of the app with something as simple a Windows Notepad.
-Optional compression is required when we need to store lots of data for two-way sync.
-Encryption is required when the user doesn't want anyone else to see the data and configuration.

-Oncce this is complete, we'll move onto the UI and start posting
+But Progress so far for 2022...
+* [October 31] Core storage engine implemented.
+Simple to copy, human readable, can handle massive data while staying performant (auto-updating ini files) - yes, ini files !
+* [November 7] Enumeration engine implemented and in testing [2 million files].
+* [Current Task] Testing single threaded enumeration of SSD, HDD, Network NAS, USB Drives, compiler optimizations (for example, itteration vs tail recursion), .Net 6 optimisations.
+Fault tolerance (i.e. unplug a usb drive), Cancel performance (i.e. large folder enumeration, cancel in the middle), and Progress capability (i.e. seeing what the enumeration is doing at any point without impacting performance or UI).